How to Add Headers and Footers in PDF Using IronPDF

 $vbLabelText $csharpLabel

 You can further customize your header/footer by utilizing HTML and CSS.
 To create an HTML header/footer, use the HtmlHeaderFooter class.
-If you would like to retain CSS styles from a CSS style sheet, make sure to set LoadStylesAndCSSFromMainHtmlDocument = true in the class properties.
+This approach provides maximum flexibility, allowing you to include images, complex layouts, and styled content in your headers and footers.
+If you would like to retain CSS styles from a CSS style sheet, set LoadStylesAndCSSFromMainHtmlDocument = true in the class properties.
+This is particularly useful when working with web fonts and icons.

 :path=/static-assets/pdf/content-code-examples/how-to/headers-and-footers-htmlheaderfooter.cs